Political kidnapping

-Political kidnapping is kidnapping which is conducted to obtain political concessions from security forces or governments.
+Political kidnapping is kidnapping which is conducted to obtain political concessions from security forces, governments or intelligence agencies.

 Rise

-Political kidnapping has been happening for more than a millennia.
-Occasionally, political kidnapping has vast impacts, such as the kidnapping of Chiang Kai-Shek creating the Second United Front and uniting China against Japan at the start of World War 2.
+Political kidnapping can have vast impacts, such as the kidnapping of Chiang Kai-Shek creating the Second United Front and uniting China against Japan at the start of World War 2.

 There were series of kidnapping of senior diplomats during the 1960s and 1970s.
 By the end of the 1960s, political kidnappings were evidently profitable.

 For a long period, political kidnapping was usually a Latin American phenomenon, with some few overlooked incidents in Europe.
 After the 1990s, when the interest of tourists and businessmen increased in Asian and Pacific countries, the kidnappings also became a means to support the political motives of newly established dissidents groups, such as Abu Sayyaf's group, which has conducted numerous political kidnappings.